chiragn888/transport-log/README.md

 # LITERATURE SURVEY

-There are a lot of changes that were needed in the transport departments of small businesses.
+There are a lot of changes that were needed in the transport departments of small businesses.<br>
-One among them was keeping a track /log of all the vehicles in the department.
+One among them was keeping a track /log of all the vehicles in the department.<br>
-Here are some references that were used to make this project better.
+Here are some references that were used to make this project better.<br>
-IEEExplore:
+IEEExplore:<br>
-For the technical articles and conference papers.
+For the technical articles and conference papers.<br>
-Google Firebase:
+Google Firebase:<br>
-For Understanding and efficiently using of the Firebase Database.
+For Understanding and efficiently using of the Firebase Database.<br>
-ResearchGate.net:
+ResearchGate.net:<br>
-Case Studies used for better understanding of what is lacking in small businesses.
+Case Studies used for better understanding of what is lacking in small businesses.<br>
-Epa.gov:
+Epa.gov:<br>
-Transportation case studies.
+Transportation case studies.<br>

 <img width="1522" alt="Screenshot 2022-03-27 at 11 18 07 PM" src="https://user-images.githubusercontent.com/65002995/164425989-6fcf9508-49c9-4f29-a18a-9ccdf7c9280a.png">